diniamo/run.nvim/README.md

 The plugin exposes the following fields:
 - `setup()` - initialization
 - `run(command, override)` - main functionality, explained above
+- `run_prompt()` -- prompt for a command, and run it without overriding (this function exists because it's not possible to get this functionality with just the one above)
 - `cache` - this is simply a table mapping paths to commands.
 Note that setting a field in the table will overwrite it in the cache on the disk as well.
 - `config` - the configuration table in use